Chitak985/khemistry/README.md

 - A resource and recipe library that automatically fetches data on every single currently loaded resource!
 Extremely useful if you want to understand processing chains and how to make something.
 It is inspired by the NEI mod for Minecraft.
 - EVA items that can move resources around different vessels!
 You no longer need to deal with KSP glitchiness to transfer a resource, just EVA a kerbal and move it manually!
+- Resource deposits that must be found in a specific biome and are required to even start progressing!
+- ISRUs that may need maintenance, charging, and are even affected by the current biome, planet, pressure, temperature, and more!
 - Degrading batteries that will become useless after some time!
 They will slowly degrade to zero capacity over the course of their life, however there are some batteries that are advanced enough to last years or even forever!
-- Advanced storage containers that can charge, consume somthing to function, explode if things inside are not contained, store multiple types of resources at the same time using a shared volume, and have maximum transfer speeds to simulate real world logistics!
+- Advanced storage containers that can charge, consume something to function, explode if things inside are not contained, store multiple types of resources at the same time using a shared volume, and have maximum transfer speeds to simulate real world logistics!
 - Complex processing lines that require deep understanding of the mod and its machines, making it a similar challenge to GregTech: New Horizons, Factorio, and Satisfactory!

 ## Khemistry Construction Overhaul